Are Law Schools Keeping up with Innovation in Law?.

-The legal industry is on the precipice of change.
+The legal industry is on the precipice of change owing to innovation in law and legal services.
 Pressures on law firms from clients and the onset of LegalTech are demanding innovation in the way legal services are delivered.
 The competitive nature of the post-global financial crisis environment calls for lawyers with skills outside of the black-letter law, with an emphasis on business acumen and tech skills.
-The growth of LegalTech also pulls the focus from the more laborious legal tasks, making skills that require emotional intelligence such as client engagement, negotiating and providing counsel even more important.
-These changes are quickly shaping the future landscape of legal services, but the question is; are law schools paying attention?
+The growth of LegalTech also pulls the focus from the more laborious legal tasks, making skills that require emotional intelligence such as client management, negotiating and providing counsel even more important, collectively known as Augmented Skills (Legal Service Delivery Skill).
+These changes are quickly shaping the future landscape of legal services, but the question remains: are law schools and legal education systems paying attention to and following these trends?

 Are law graduates being equipped with the skills to thrive in the world of legal practice?

-Recent studies have shown there is a growing disconnect between what law firms require of their graduates and what is being taught.
-A Thomson Reuters case study in 2016 found that many hiring managers believed that too much was focused on litigation; young lawyers were being taught to recognize good lawyering as the quick-witted verbal combat of the courts, even though most lawyers will never appear in court.
-They found that student’s skills were undeveloped in the areas of drafting contracts and working on transactions.
+Recent studies have shown there is a growing disconnect between what law firms require of their graduates and what is being taught in law schools.
+A Thomson Reuters case study in 2016 found that many hiring managers believed that too much was focused on litigation; law students were being taught to recognise good lawyering as the quick-witted verbal combat of the courts, even though most lawyers will never appear in court.
+They found that law student’s skills were undeveloped in the areas of drafting contracts and working on transactions.

-Another aspect overlooked by law schools highlighted in the study was the business and culture of law.
+Another aspect overlooked by legal education and law schools highlighted in the study was the business and culture of law.
 Most young lawyers entered their training contracts not understanding the scrutiny of billable hours, managing client expectations or even how to conduct themselves in an office.

-In the same study, law graduates reflected on having zero contact with LegalTech during their time in academia.
-One young lawyer said, “It would have been beneficial to have been introduced to a document management system (while at law school).
+In the same study, law students reflected on the lack of exposure to LegalTech throughout their academic journey.
+This highlighted the absence of practical experience with technology-driven tools and applications within their legal education.
+One young lawyer said, “It would have been beneficial to have been introduced to a legal document management system (while at law school).
 Most places have different systems in place, but just in general how they work.”
-As LegalTech adoption begins to accelerate, the study suggests today’s graduates will be left behind.
+As the innovation in legal services, LegalTech adoption begins to accelerate, the study suggests today’s law students will be left behind.
+For more insights on essential skills for lawyers beyond the law degree, check out this related article.

-Despite this, many law schools do not see the practical and business side of law to be their responsibility; their key focus is academic teaching.
-In his paper on Professional Education; David Garvin, Professor at Harvard Business School – in criticizing the current law school model wrote:
+Despite this, many law schools do not see the practical and business side of law to be their responsibility; their key focus is academic teaching, but it is not applicable anymore in the modern legal education system.
+In his paper on Professional Education; David Garvin, Professor at Harvard Business School – in criticising the current law school model wrote:

 “Both medical schools and business schools accommodate their academic teaching into group learning and preparing students to work collaboratively, assuming those are vital skills to any professions, while law schools make no such assumption.
 As a result, law schools communicate a narrow idea of professionalism and legal academia, one focused on individual mastery and manipulation the context of adjudication.”

 The mentality of many law schools surrounding the current curriculum goes counter to performing as a successful member of any workplace environment.
-There is no doubt that law schools are currently teaching fewer practical life skills than their counterparts by sticking to a curriculum that hasn’t fundamentally changed the past hundred years.
+There is no doubt that law schools are currently teaching fewer practical life skills than their counterparts by sticking to the legal education system that hasn’t fundamentally changed the past hundred years.

-The legal landscape is changing, the traditional approach many law schools adopt today was serviceable when virtually all graduates could expect to find that lucrative legal training contract.
+The legal landscape is changing, the traditional legal education many law schools adopt today was serviceable when virtually all graduates could expect to find that lucrative legal training contract.
 They could then start their vocational training after academia, but sadly that isn’t the case today.

-The path into a law career is becoming more and more competitive for graduates.
-A statistical breakdown in Ohio, USA discovered that only 75% of the 2010 graduating class were practicing law 5 years later, compared to 85% of the 2000 graduating class practicing after 3 years!
+The path into a law career is becoming more and more competitive for law graduates.
+A statistical breakdown in Ohio, USA discovered that only 75% of the 2010 graduating class were practising law 5 years later, compared to 85% of the 2000 graduating class practising after 3 years!

-Legal commentators have criticized law schools for accepting way more law students than there are jobs in the industry.
+Legal commentators have criticised law schools and the legal education system for accepting way more law students than there are jobs in the industry.
 The Prime-Minister of Australia, Malcolm Turnbull, legally trained himself, has even vocally discouraged kids who do not want to be lawyers from doing law as it is not suitable for vocational training.

 Between a profession that has no room to accommodate most of the law graduates and a curriculum that offers little vocational training, recent law graduates are being afforded very few options.

-As a result, there is a huge market for innovation in legal education, and it is in the best interest of law schools to put on their “thinking hats” and get stuck into evaluating their courses and bringing about innovation to attract top talent.
+As a result, there is a huge market for innovation in legal education, and it is in the best interest of law schools and legal education to put on their “thinking hats” and get stuck into evaluating their courses and bringing about innovation to attract top talent.

 But how does a law school act on the need for change?
 In an article written by Mark Cohen, CEO of Legal Mosaic, he suggests the law school curriculum should include the basics of legal practice: client interviews; draft pleadings; settlement negotiations and drafting contracts.
 New teaching methods should include a core of business acumen, finance fluency, marketing and security.